 Before starting to record, it’s important to consider the ways people take in and process information from text, audio, and visual sources.
 Research shows that students often benefit from a verbal description of an image, chart, diagram, or other visual more than from reading a text description.
 However, research has also shown that

 People can’t read something,

-listen to someone saying something else,
+listen to someone saying something different,

 and pay attention to both.

 According to research in multimedia learning, individuals’ brains process both words they hear and words they read in the same way, but process words and picture differently (Mayer, 2014).

 For example, if you have a slide filled with text and then you start talking about the implications of the text or explaining what the text says, students will very likely not hear a word you say until they finish reading the text.
 The longer it takes them to read it, the more of what you are saying they will miss.
 And they often won’t even be aware that they missed anything so they won’t go back and listen.
 For a lay description of this concept, this NPR story on multitasking provides a good overview (7:49 minutes).